mvdcamme/C-Judge/README.md

 ### Configuring Exercises

-Exercises can provide a configuration file to override some default compilation and linking mechanisms.
+As previously mentioned, exercises can provide a configuration file to override some default compilation and linking mechanisms.
 The configuration file must appear in the exercise's `evaluation` directory, have the name `config.json`, and contain a JSON-formatted object.
-The remainder of this sections lists all keys that are recognised by the C Judge.
+The remainder of this section lists all keys that are recognised by the C Judge.
 All of these keys are optional.

 #### `"global_compiler_options"`